nixworks/public/news/2016/01/5/README.md

 ##### 2016 U.S. presidential election
 ### [On January 18, 2016, the British Parliament will debate a petition, signed by more than 560,000 people, calling for the Home Secretary to ban United States Republican Party presidential candidate Donald Trump from entering the United Kingdom because of 'hate speech' that is unacceptable behavior, non-conducive to the public good.
 The conclusion reached by the lawmakers will not be binding on the UK government. ](/news/2016/01/5/on-january-18-2016-the-british-parliament-will-debate-a-petition-signed-by-more-than-560-000-people-calling-for-the-home-secretary-to-ba.md)
-_Context: United Kingdom, 10 Downing Street, Donald Trump, Republican Party presidential candidate, U.S., hate speech, 2016 U.S. presidential election, Parliament, Home Secretary_
+_Context: Republican Party presidential candidate, United Kingdom, Home Secretary, 2016 U.S. presidential election, Parliament, U.S., 10 Downing Street, hate speech, Donald Trump_

 ##### United Kingdom withdrawal from the European Union
 ### [The United Kingdom's Prime Minister David Cameron announces he will suspend collective responsibility ahead of the referendum on the country's EU membership, allowing ministers to campaign for the UK to leave the European Union.
 A member of his cabinet was reportedly due to resign over the issue within 24 hours. ](/news/2016/01/5/the-united-kingdom-s-prime-minister-david-cameron-announces-he-will-suspend-collective-responsibility-ahead-of-the-referendum-on-the-country.md)